Key Points:

 Conclusion

-Structured play also gives owners a chance to develop training skills, making it easier to manage other behaviors over time.
-As a final thought, incorporating structured play into your dog’s routine not only creates a happy, healthy pet but also enhances your relationship with them, making it more rewarding for both.
+Structured play also allows owners to develop training skills, making it easier to manage other behaviors over time.
+As a final thought, incorporating structured play into your dog’s routine creates a happy, healthy pet and enhances your relationship with them, making it more rewarding for both.